Erela12/TryHackMe-rooms-writeup/What-is-Networking/README.md

 ## Objective

-* The purpose of this room to teach us about networking how it works
+* The purpose of this room to teach us about networking and how it works.
-* How internet is
+* How internet is.
-* How to check if two devices are connected
+* How to check if two devices are connected.
-* It also have a practical challenge on how to spoof mac address
+* It also have a practical challenge on how to spoof mac address.

 ## Prerequisites